Axosoft/moby-git/chapter/010-bosom-friend.md

 I was a good Christian; born and bred in the bosom of the infallible Presbyterian Church.
 How then could I unite with this wild idolator in worshipping his piece of wood?
-But what is worship? thought I. Do you suppose now, Ishmael, that the magnanimous God of heaven and earth — pagans and all included — can possibly be jealous of an insignificant bit of black wood?
+But what is worship? thought I. Do you suppose now, dude, that the magnanimous God of heaven and earth — pagans and all included — can possibly be jealous of an insignificant bit of black wood?
 Impossible!
 But what is worship? — to do the will of God — *that* is worship.
 And what is the will of God? — to do to my fellow man what I would have my